runtimeverification/gitbook-kontrol/guides/kevm-foundry-integration-example/README.md

 Open the `Counter.sol` file located at `kontrolexample/src/Counter.sol`.
 The generated contract `Counter` has a public value named `number` that can be incremented using the method `increment()` , or can be set to a specific value using `setNumber(uint256)` .

-Let's modify the code to include a special case in which `setNumber` would not update the `number` value.
-First, add a line `error CoffeeBreak()`.
+Let's modify the code to include a special case in which `setNumber` would not update the `number` value and will error instead.
+First before the Counter contract declaration, declare an error by adding `error CoffeeBreak()`.
 Then, in the `setNumber()` function, add an argument `inLuck` as a `bool`.
 Lastly, add an `if` statement to define when a coffee break is allowed.
 We'll say that we are going to have a coffee break if `newNumber` is `0xC0FFEE` and `inLuck` is `true`.
 In that case the function reverts and the number is not updated.

 With those changes, `Counter.sol` should look something like this: